project-chip/connectedhomeip/examples/ota-requestor-app/mbed/README.md

   <img src="https://raw.githubusercontent.com/ARMmbed/mbed-os/master/logo.png" alt="ARM Mbed-OS logo"/>
 </p>

-<h1> Matter Arm Mbed OS Lighting Example Application </h1>
+<h1> Matter Arm Mbed OS Lock Example Application </h1>

-The Arm Mbed OS Lighting Example demonstrates how to remotely control a dimmable white light source.
+The Arm Mbed OS OTA Requestor Example demonstrates how to remotely trigger update image downloading and apply it if needed.
+Full functionality of this examples can be obtained with the addition of a Mbed bootloader that allows launching the right application image form memory.
 The example takes advantage of the IO available on board:

--   A button press turns the light on or off.
+-   A buttons press confirm or reject firmware update steps.
--   Intensity can be displayed and changed depending on the target IO (PWM output, slider).
+-   A LED shows the application state.

 You can use this example as a reference for creating your own application.

-The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Arm Mbed OS, and supports remote access and control of lighting over a WiFi network.
+The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and Arm Mbed OS, and supports remote access and control of lock over a WiFi network.

 The example behaves as a Matter accessory, in other words a device that can be paired into an existing Matter network and can be controlled by this network.

-Pigweed functionalities are also integrated into this application.
-The Remote Procedure Call (RPC) server is created.
-It allows sending commands through the serial port to the device.
-The following RPC protocols services are available:

--   **Device** - perform basic operations on device: reboot, factory reset, software update or get basic device information
--   **Button** - trigger specific button event (push/release)
--   **Lighting** - set/get lighting state (on/off/brightness level)

 <hr>